utooley/Tooley_2022_child_functional_comms/README.md

 ## Requirements

 Preprocessing was conducted using fMRIprep v.
 1.4.1 ([link](https://fmriprep.org/en/stable/)) and xcpEngine version 1.0 ([link](https://xcpengine.readthedocs.io/)) on a high-performance computing cluster running CentOS 6.9.
-See [manuscript](https://www.sciencedirect.com/science/article/pii/S1053811921011149#sec0003) Methods for all software version specifications.
+See [Methods](https://www.sciencedirect.com/science/article/pii/S1053811921011149#sec0003) for all software version specifications.

 Code used in this repo depends heavily on that of the Computational Brain Imaging Group (v0.17.0, found [here](https://github.com/ThomasYeoLab/CBIG)).
 This must be installed to run functions in the `code/yeo_networks` folder.